adogb/adogb/README.md

 # Hi, I'm Audrey 👋

-- 👩‍💻 I’m currently working on a personal project: a budgetting app
+- 👩‍💻 I’m currently learning Front-End development
-- 🌱 I’m continuously learning Data Analysis and improving my programming skills
+- 🌱 I’m aiming to use more of my Data Analysis skills and generally improve my programming automatisms
 - 👯 I’m looking to contribute to open-source projects with a positive impact on society
 - 🏠 I’m a building services engineer, interested in digitalisation of buildings and cities
 - ⚡ I am endlessly curious about behavioural science, neuroscience and why we do the things we do!